(Disclosure: Some of the links below may be affiliate links)

 - Investing in the long-term for your future.
 It could be to pay for your retirement.
 Or you could invest in the long-term for the education of your child.

 Now, it is essential to know that investing is a long-term game.
-If you want to buy a house in the next year, it is probably not a good idea to invest now.
+If you want to buy a house next year, it is probably not a good idea to invest now.
 Why is that?
 As we will see in the next section, the stock market is volatile.
 It will provide good returns, but only on average.
-If you invest now and the market goes down 20%, what are you going to do?
+What will you do if you invest now and the market goes down 20%?

-For instance, if the market went down 20% next year, will you be able to wait one year or more until it recovers?
+For instance, if the market goes down 20% next year, will you be able to wait one year or more until it recovers?

 If you cannot answer yes to this question, you are probably better off investing.
 If you sell because you are afraid of the losses, you will be in trouble.
 There will be some negative years in your investing journey.
 And you will need to wait until it recovers.
 Selling in a downturn is the worst thing you can do!

 You already know why you want to invest.
 But do you know why you should invest?
 Could you not save money and let it rest in a savings account and achieve the same goals?

 There is one big problem with cash: inflation!
 The value of your money will decrease over time.
 Inflation increases the prices of goods over time.
 On average, inflation goes up.

 Inflation means the money you acquire through hard work will have less value.
 With the same amount of money, you can afford fewer goods.